ahmadmtaleb2/clj_cheat_sheets/a8-0-functions-dict.md

 # Functions dictionary
 it is a document that group all the functions that I encountered so far
+- You can derive new functions from existing functions in the same way that you derive new data from existing data

 ## filter
 - a seq function